 How We Distribute Units.
 We sell units to the public through broker-dealers and other firms.
 We pay part of the sales fee you pay to these distribution firms when they sell units.
-The distribution fee paid is 1.25% of the Public Offering Price per unit of the Diversified Income Wave Trust and US Low Volatility Trust and 2.00% of the Public Offering Price per unit of the National Municipal Trust.
+The distribution fee paid is 1.25% of the Public Offering Price per unit.

-Eligible dealer firms and other selling agents that sell units of Guggenheim Funds unit trusts in the primary market are eligible to receive additional compensation for volume sales.
+Eligible dealer firms and other selling agents that sell units of Guggenheim Funds unit trusts in the primary market to financial intermediaries other than the sponsor are eligible to receive additional compensation for volume sales.
 Such payments will be in addition to the regular concessions paid to dealer firms as set forth in the applicable trust's prospectus.
 For this volume concession, Guggenheim Investment Grade Corporate Trust 3-7 Year, Investment Grade Corporate Trust 3-7 Year, Guggenheim Investment Grade Corporate Trust 5-8 Year and Guggenheim Short Duration High Yield Trust are designated as "Fixed Income Trusts" and all other Guggenheim Funds unit trusts are designated as "Equity Trusts."
-Sales of units from the following Guggenheim Funds unit trust strategies will not count toward this volume concession: Advisory Series: Guggenheim Investment Grade Corporate Trust 3-7 Year; Advisory Series: Investment Grade Corporate 3-7 Year Trust; Blue Chip Growth Portfolio, CDA; ARK Early Stage Disruptors Portfolio, CDA; Dow 50 Value Dividend Portfolio, CDA; Kensho Space Exploration & Innovation Portfolio, CDA and S&P Dividend Aristocrats Select 25 Strategy Portfolio, CDA.
-Eligible dealer firms and other selling agents who, during the previous consecutive 12-month period through the end of the most recent month, sold primary market units of eligible Guggenheim Funds unit investment trusts in the dollar amounts shown below will be entitled to up to the following additional sales concession on primary market sales of units during the current month of unit investment trusts sponsored by us:
+Sales of units from the following Guggenheim Funds unit trust strategies will not count toward this volume concession: Advisory Series: Guggenheim

+Investment Grade Corporate Trust 3-7 Year: Advisory Series: Investment Grade Corporate 3-7 Year Trust; Blue Chip Growth Portfolio, CDA; ARK Early Stage Disruptors Portfolio, CDA: Dow 50 Value Dividend Portfolio, CDA: Kensho Space Exploration & Innovation Portfolio, CDA and S&P Dividend Aristocrats Select 25 Strategy Portfolio, CDA.
+Eligible dealer firms and other selling agents who, during the previous consecutive 12-month period through the end of the most recent month, sold primary market units of eligible Guggenheim Funds unit investment trusts to financial intermediaries other than the sponsor in the dollar amounts shown below will be entitled to up to the following additional sales concession on primary market sales of units during the current month of unit investment trusts sponsored by us:

+Additional Additional

-Additional Concession Additional Concession for
+Concession Concession for

-Total Sales for Equity Fixed Income
+for Equity Fixed Income

-(in millions) Trust Units Trust Units
+Trust Units Trust Units

-\$25 but less

-than \$100 0.035% 0.035%
+0.035% 0.035%

-\$100 but less

-than \$150 0.050% 0.050%
+0.050% 0.050%

-\$150 but less

-than \$250 0.075% 0.075%
+0.075% 0.075%

-\$250 but less

-than \$1,000 0.100% 0.100%
+0.100% 0.100%

-\$1,000 but less

-than \$5,000 0.125% 0.100%
+0.125% 0.100%

-\$5,000 but less

-than \$7,500 0.150% 0.100%
+0.150% 0.100%

-\$7,500 or more 0.175% 0.100%
+0.175% 0.100%

+Concession for Equity Trust Units 0.035% 0.050% 0.075% 0.100% 0.125% 0.150%

 Dealer firms or other selling agents deemed to be an underwriter for a Fixed Income Trust will not be eligible to receive the above sales concession on the underwritten units for that trust.
-However, Fixed Income Trust units sold in an underwriting will be included in the total sales calculation when determining the appropriate sales concession level for the dealer firm or other selling agent.
+However, Fixed Income Trust units sold in an underwriting to financial intermediaries other than the sponsor will be included in the total sales calculation when determining the appropriate sales concession level for the dealer firm or other selling agent.
 Please see the respective Fixed Income Trust's prospectus for more information.

-Eligible unit trusts include Fixed Income Trusts and Equity Trusts sold in the primary market.
+Eligible unit trusts include Fixed Income Trusts and Equity Trusts sold in the primary market to financial intermediaries other than the sponsor.
 Redemptions of units during the primary offering period will reduce the amount of units used to calculate the volume concessions.
 In addition, dealer firms will not receive volume concessions on the sale of units which are not subject to a transactional sales fee.
 However, such sales will be included in determining whether a firm has met the sales level breakpoints for volume concessions.